-Large Accelerated filer \boxtimes Accelerated filer Non-Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🖂

-As of April 3, 2020, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of shares of the registrant's common stock held by non-affiliates of the registrant (based upon the closing sale price of such shares on the NASDAQ Global Select Market on April 3, 2020) was approximately \$597.5 million.
-Shares of the registrant's common stock held by the registrant's executive officers and directors and by each entity that owned 10% or more of the registrant's outstanding common stock have been excluded in that such persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of November 3, 2020, there were 39.2 million shares of the registrant's common stock outstanding.

-Documents Incorporated by Reference

-Portions of registrant's proxy statement relating to registrant's 2021 annual meeting of stockholders have been incorporated by reference in Part III of this annual report on Form 10-K.
+Large Accelerated filer Accelerated filer Non-Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate I revised financial accounting standards pro- by check mark if the registrant has elevided pursuant to Section 13(a) of the ected not to use the extended transition period for complying with a Exchange Act. any new or , on to its management's assessment of the effectiveness of its intern by the registered public accounting firm that prepared or issued its Indicate by check mark whether the registr ant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes ☐ No ⊠ held by non-affiliates of the registrant (bas million.
+Shares of the registrant's common ed upon the closing sale price of such stock held by the registrant's executi uded in that such persons may be deer leted second fiscal quarter, the aggregate market value of shares of a shares on the NASDAQ Global Select Market on April 2, 2021) which officers and directors and by each entity that owned 10% or more med to be affiliates.
+This determination of affiliate status is not necessary to the contract of the was approximately \$584.8 ore of the registrant's Documents Incorporated by Reference Portions of registrant's proxy statement rel 10-K. ating to registrant's 2022 annual mee ting of stockholders have been incorporated by reference in Part II II of this annual report on Form